-The bank will only loan a certain amount based on the appraisal.
+The bank will only loan a specific amount based on the appraisal.
 However, you can still buy the apartment for the same price.
 After all, the bank is not interested if you pay more.
 It is only going to lend you a certain amount, though.
 The lender may cap the loan, but you can make a larger down payment.
 That way, the loan stays within the bank’s approved range.

 Challenge the appraisal

-If you honestly feel the appraisal is too low, you can submit facts and figures that support your claim.
+If you honestly feel the home appraisal is too low, you can submit facts and figures that support your claim.
 The easiest is when there are factual errors, such as the number of bedrooms or square footage.
 You can also provide relevant comps, but you need to make sure these are recent and better comparables than what your lender used.
 For instance, a co-op unit has a different value than a condo, even in the same neighborhood.
 Units in the same building can have different valuations, depending on the size, view, and location.
 Still, this is not an easy argument to win.

 Shop for another lender

 You can always seek another lender, which conducts a new appraisal.
 This option presents several challenges, however.
 First, there is no guarantee that your new bank’s home appraisal will come in any higher than your previous lender’s estimate.
 Second, you have to pay another appraisal fee.
-Third, there are other factors to consider, such as the interest rate and additional fees.
+Third, there are other factors to consider, such as the interest rate and additional charges.
 Fourth, your new bank may not approve of the building.
 Fifth, the seller may get spooked since you had pre-approval, and you are starting the process over.
 Lastly, your closing is likely to get delayed, further upsetting the seller.

-If all else fails, typically you can back out of the deal without penalty assuming you have a mortgage contingency.
+If all else fails, typically, you can back out of the deal without penalty, assuming you have a mortgage contingency.

-6 Ways To Get a Higher Home Appraisal
+How to Get a Higher Home Appraisal

 A home appraisal is essentially an evaluation of what your home is worth.
-The main criteria your appraiser considers is the location of your home, its size (including square footage, bedrooms, bathrooms, and lot size), it’s condition, (including the quality of structure inside and out, appliances, and any possibly disrepair), and any features it offers or lacks, (like central air, a washer, and dryer, an elevator, or a doorman).
+The main criteria your appraiser considers is the location of your home, size (including square footage, bedrooms, bathrooms, and lot size), it’s condition, (including the quality of structure inside and out, appliances, and any possibly disrepair), and any features it offers or lacks, (like central air, a washer, and dryer, an elevator, or a doorman).

 Although factors like the size and location of your home may be out of your control, there are many steps sellers can take to increase their home’s value quickly.
 What’s better, these steps are simple and affordable.

 Before we get to our list, we always encourage sellers to prepare themselves for their appraisal by checking out homes for sale in their area.
-This will allow you to get a sense of what the competition looks like and compare what’s out there to what you’re a home can offer.
+It will allow you to get a sense of what the competition looks like and compare what’s out there to what you’re home can offer.
 Scoping things out is the best way to figure out the kind of improvements you may need to make around the house.